acxz/optimal-job-scheduling/README.md

 ## Future Work

-Currently, the solver that is used for this tool is OR-Tools' CP-SAT.
+The solver that is used for this tool is OR-Tools' CP-SAT.
 In order to have a solver agnostic architecture, one can define the problem in [cpmpy](https://github.com/CPMpy/cpmpy).

+Debugging an infeasible model is currently not possible, however, this can be done via [assumptions](https://github.com/d-krupke/cpsat-primer?tab=readme-ov-file#assumptions).

 From a problem space perspective, support for additional scheduling problems, such as ones with multiple machines, multi-stage jobs, preemption, other objectives, etc. can be added.
 This can be done by allowing the user to specify the scheduling problem in the three-field notation and provide the schedule problem data, from which the script can construct the appropriate variables, constraints, and objectives for the solver.
 Note that such a tool does not exist currently and probably hasn't existed yet due to the fact that domain specific scheduling problems are typically constructed directly in the model rather than in three-field notation.